Binance adopts stricter South Africa crypto policies

 Why this matters

-- Since it made the FATF’s greylist in 2023, South Africa has looked to regulate crypto as a way to resolve the global financial watchdog’s concerns.
+- Since being added to the FATF’s grey list in 2023, South Africa has sought to regulate cryptocurrency as a means to address the global financial watchdog’s concerns.

-- The country has since begun to issue licenses to crypto firms alongside other measures to satisfy the FATF.
+- The country has since begun issuing licenses to crypto firms alongside other measures to comply with the FATF.

-- In a statement last month, the South African National Treasury said it had resolved 20 of the 22 action points required to get it off the greylist.
+- In a statement last month, the South African National Treasury announced that it had resolved 20 of the 22 action points required to remove it from the greylist.

 - The other two requirements are a demonstration of an increase in the investigation and prosecution of complex money laundering and terrorism financing acts, which it hopes to resolve before midyear.